HassanA69/HassanA69/README.md

 ## Hey, I'm Hassan 👋

-I'm **Hassan Abdelnaby**, a passionate developer with a keen interest in full-stack development.
+I'm **Hassan Abdelnaby**, a passionate developer with a keen interest in Backend Development.
 I love creating dynamic and responsive web applications that enhance user experience!

 ## About Me

-I'm currently learning and expanding my skills as a full-stack engineer at **EELU**.
+I'm currently learning and expanding my skills as a Backend engineer at **EELU**.
 I enjoy tackling challenging projects and continuously improving my coding abilities.
 I'm based in [Your Location], and I'm excited to connect with like-minded individuals!

 ## Skills & Technologies